jacobvhook/road-speed/README.md

 # Road safety

-The purpose of this project is to use regression modeling and neural networks to to predict collision rates in New York City using public road data and other geological features, and to identify key road infrastructures that can improve safety in the cheapest way possible.
+The purpose of this project is to use regression modeling and neural networks to predict collision rates in New York City using public road data and other geological features, and to identify key road infrastructures that can improve safety as economically as possible.

 ## Authors